bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Space Encounter/STRSM_OCL_Space-Fortune.md

 ^table-OclSpacebornePeril

 ## Oracle: Spaceborne Opportunity
-This oracle can be used to replace the one provided on [[OCL_Spacee-Fortunes#Oracle Spaceborne Opportunity|Spaceborne Opportunity Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Spacee-Fortunes#Oracle Spaceborne Opportunity|Spaceborne Opportunity Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> Roll or choose on this table when you want inspiration for a beneficial encounter or event on a spaceborne journey, such as when you roll a strong hit with a match as you [[MV_Undertake an Expedition|Undertake an Expedition (move)]], or if you [[MV_Explore a Waypoint|Explore a Waypoint (move)]] and find an opportunity.^guidance-OclSpaceborneOpportunity
+> Roll or choose on this table when you want inspiration for a beneficial encounter or event on a spaceborne journey, such as when you roll a strong hit with a match as you [[SF_CH3_Undertake an Expedition|Undertake an Expedition (move)]], or if you [[SF_CH3_Explore a Waypoint|Explore a Waypoint (move)]] and find an opportunity.^guidance-OclSpaceborneOpportunity

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |